ccatobs/MODBUS/README.md

 | 64 uint                                      | decode_64bit_uint  | long           |
 | 64 float                                     | decode_64bit_float | double         |

-If a map is defined, the description is chosen according to round(value).
 Gaps between registers are permitted.
 A check on the uniqueness of "parameter" is performed as well as validity checks on the JSON keys.
-Not checked is if, e.g. an odd number of registers is allocated for floats, though.
+Not checked is if, e.g. an odd number of registers is allocated for float or int, though.

 The JSON format for the mapping is to be defined in the following formate, e.g.: